 This is always the dreaded question.
 Does it hurt?
 How much pain can you tolerate?
 Again, because all of us have different levels of pain tolerance, the answers may vary.
 Because the antihelix is made up of thicker cartilage, then it sure hurts!
 On a scale of 1-10 and a low tolerance for pain, rook piercing will have a score of 5 or 6.
 Yes, that’s how painful it can be.

 Rook piercing can take up to 12 or 18 months to completely heal.
 Aftercare is very important to avoid any kind of infection to your cartilage piercing.
+Here are a few tips that you can incorporate into your daily routine that will help prevent any infection and irritation from forming:

 - Always use an antibacterial soap to wash your hand before you touch the piercing.

-- With a cotton ball wet with warm salt water, gently clean the pierced area at least two to four times a day.
+- With cotton ball wet with warm salt water, gently clean the pierced area at least two to four times a day.

 - While bathing, wash the piercing gently with a hypoallergenic soap.